apache/airflow/docs/security/access-control.rst

-Mark DAG Run as success                Dags.can_read, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Mark Task as success                   DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Get DAG as tree                        DAGs.can_read, Tasks.can_read, Task Instances.can_read, Logs.can_read   Viewer
+Mark DAG Run as success                Dags.can_read, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Mark Task as success                   DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Get DAG as tree                        DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+                                       Task Logs.can_read
-Get DAG as graph                       DAGs.can_read, Tasks.can_read, Task Instances.can_read, Logs.can_read   Viewer
+Get DAG as graph                       DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+                                       Task Logs.can_read
 Get DAG as duration graph              DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer Show all tries                         DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
 Show landing times                     DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer